Tuesday, 15 June 2010

 For our main course, Keith had his unvarying steak, while I had an excellent duckling with cèpes, accompanied by braised fennel and shallots.

 The last course gave Keith the opportunity to continue the field work for his forthcoming Ph.D. in Crème Brûlée Studies.
-I was replete so I ordered cheese and put it away for tomorrow’s lunch.
+I was full so I ordered cheese and put it away for tomorrow’s lunch.

 The evening was fine as we emerged for the walk home.
 The scrubbed stonework of the Commanderie, lit by golden floodlights, was mirrored in the still water at its base, the fountains having been turned off for the night.